azuline/rose/docs/ARCHITECTURE.md

 Logs are written to stderr and to `${XDG_STATE_HOME:-$HOME/.local/state}/rose/rose.log`.
 Debug logging can be turned on with the `--verbose/-v` option.
 Rosé is heavily instrumented with debug logging.

+Logs are configured to rotate once the log file reaches 20MB.
+The previous 10 rotations are kept; all older rotations are deleted.